mF2C/mF2C/swarm/README.md

 ## Prerequisites

-Users that have `docker` installed on Mac,
+Users that have `docker` and `docker-compose installed on Mac, Windows or Linux systems.
-Windows or Linux systems.
-A single node Docker Swarm should also be running - `docker swarm init`.

 ## Installing

-Using the version 3 Compose file in this folder, users can deploy a service stack into the single node Swarm:
+Using the version 3 Compose file in this folder, users can deploy the mF2C cloud agent in 2 steps - first the core engine:

 ```bash
 docker-compose -f docker-compose-core.yml -p mf2c up